"It's the chief's son!"

 "It's very different."
 Bella replied softly.

-Ten minutes later, they pulled up a driveway to a small house.
-The building was shabby compared what she had back in England.
-It really was a modest home, with its dirty eggshell white and paint peeling at the corners.
-In front of the building, standing before them in the driveway was a hideous orange truck.
+They spent the rest of the ride in contemplative silence.
+Green sceneries flashed by until eventually, they pulled up to a small house.
+The building was shabby compared to what Bella had in England.
+It was a modest home, with eggshell white paint peeling at the corners.
+Standing before them in the driveway was a hideous orange truck.

 "It's your welcome home present."
-Charlie said sheepishly, the edges of his voice were strained nervously.
+Charlie said sheepishly.

 Behind her, Bella detected a soft whistle from Luna.

 Despite of the truck's monstrous appearance, Bella was touched.
-She has received plenty of presents in the past, but they were all bargain trades.
-This man had no intents nor purpose, yet he went to the trouble of buying her a gift.
+She had received plenty of presents in the past, but they were all bargains.
+This man had no intents or purposes, yet he still went to the trouble of buying her a gift.

 "You shouldn't have."
 Bella said sincerely.

-"Well, I guess you should, ya know, get to known some normalcy."
+"Well, I guess you should, you know, get to know some normalcy."
 Charlie muttered, embarrassed.

 The model of the car suggested that it definitely had a history dating back somewhere in the late eighties or early nineties.
 In both cases, Bella had no desire to look at the engine.